-Some optical illusions with geometry that will help students be on guard and not always believe things that they see.
+Some optical illusions with geometry that will help students be on guard when they are looking at an image and not always believe things that they see.
+The concept of making our brain see things that do not exist and/or distorting an image so it will send the wrong information to the brain is called optical illusions.

 The image below shows another obvious example of optical illusion or trick that can challenge the best of us.